City Night Lace Cardigan

 Join As You Go Crochet Motifs

-To make this lace cardi, you can use any mercerized cotton thread size 10 with a 1.5 mm steel hook.
-Here is a quick yardage reference for each size if you are planning yarn shopping.
+To make this lace cardigan, use mercerized cotton thread size 10 with a 1.5 mm steel hook.
+I’ve included a yardage chart in the pattern to help you plan your yarn shopping.

 City Night Lace Cardigan Yarn Requirements